 Is there a compromise possible?
 Because when I think about entrusting everything to a cloud, I begin to twitch.

-How many times have you been unable to access a web page because servers are busy or crashed?
-The times when their — or your — servers are inaccessible because of maintenance, repair or upgrade.
-Or those ubiquitous hackers.
+How many times have you been unable to access a web page because servers are out?
 What if you need a critical piece of data from a server while its offline?
-It does happen.

-If your ISP is down, you are out of business.
+If your ISP is down, you’re out of business.
 If you think your cable company has you by the throat now, how much worse will it be if everything you need to run your life and business is dependent on their services?
-Facebook and Google already have trouble keeping up with the demands on their resources.
-How will they manage when they have thousands of times more data and tens of millions of users depending on them for everything from email and applications to data retrieval?

-Those of you who are old enough to remember the great Northeast power blackout in the mid 1960s know what I mean when I say that overloaded systems can go down like dominoes.
-I am all in favor working together with my fellow human beings throughout the world, but at a certain point, when does inter-dependency make us excessively vulnerable?
+Those of you who are old enough to remember the great Northeast power blackout in the mid 1960s know what I mean when I say overloaded systems go down like dominoes.
+I’m all in favor working with my fellow human beings throughout the world, but at a certain point, when does inter-dependency make us too vulnerable?